Succession, Exit & Beyond

 And almost every one of them says the same thing afterwards - that the process was harder, longer and more consuming than anyone warned them it would be.

-While lawyers, accountants and bankers manage their parts of the transaction, there is typically nobody sitting alongside the owner — keeping the business running, holding the process together and helping them think clearly when the pressure is highest.
+Your lawyers, accountants and bankers are each managing their slice of the transaction.
+Nobody is sitting alongside you - keeping the business running, holding the thread across all of it, helping you think clearly when the pressure is highest.

 That gap is expensive.
-And it's what this service exists to close.
+It's what this work offers - to help close it.

 What actually happens during a sale process